Having more fun than a human being should be allowed to have.

 That's why I hung up.

-I'm sorry, this is Irma in uh in East Granby, Connecticut.
+This is Irma in East Granby, Connecticut.

 So I don't want to say more.

-I just wanted to be brief.
+I just want to be brief.

-But I am absolutely upset and sick about uh uh Mr. Turban's uh and I am very sad that we have senators in the United States Senate like that.
+And I am very sad that we have senators in the United States Senate like that.

 I love this country.

-We brought our children up here, and we are just um devastated by this kind of talk.
+And we are just devastated by this kind of talk.

-I understand Totally.
+I understand totally.

-And this call, ladies and gentlemen, is exactly what millions of Americans are thinking, how millions of Americans are reacting, and it's why there's no Democrat strategy here to take Bush off of his agenda game because the damage they are doing to themselves is uh is more severe than they have any way of knowing.
+And it's why there's no Democrat strategy here to take Bush off of his agenda game because the damage they are doing to themselves is more severe than they have any way of knowing.

 All you have to do is listen to what Irma said.

-And you've got a U.S. Senator, number two Democrat, comparing what American soldiers are doing in Guantanamo Bay to the kinds of abuses and atrocities her father and others faced in these in these prison camps.
+Her late father was in Vuchenbald, and you've got a U.S. senator, number two Democrat, comparing what American soldiers are doing in Guantanamo Bay to the kinds of abuses and atrocities her father and others faced in these prison camps.

-And they were, believe me, they were tortured, they were tortured before they were exterminated.
+And they were, believe me, they were tortured.

-I don't want any of you thinking that this is a brilliant democratic ploy and that we're on the defensive here.
+I don't want any of you thinking that this is a brilliant Democratic ploy and that we're on the defensive here.

 They have stepped in it.